EXHIBITIONS + ART

 CODE Club, 1997 Tokyo

-"Be what you would seem to be" Installation for first month of opening.
+"Be what you would seem to be" Installation of a collection of works for first month of opening.

 Sho and Tell, 1995 Osaka